ashwinvel2000/AI-Anomaly-Detection/TAQA-InferernceAPI/README.md

 The service automatically discovers available ONNX models in the models directory, so adding new models is as simple as placing the .onnx file in the models folder.
 The system handles feature mapping between CSV column names and ONNX model input features automatically.

-Model loading is lazy (on first request) for faster startup times.
+Model loading happens on first request for faster startup times.
 The startup process takes about 2-3 seconds instead of pre-loading all models.

 ## Common Issues